-With over 2,500 employees, the ability to reach out to and care for each employee has gone far beyond the capacity of Ralph and Cheryl to do.
-It requires a community of managers and fellow employees to make this vision a reality.
+With over 2,500 employees, the ability to reach out to and care for each employee requires a community of managers and fellow employees to make this vision a reality.

 As such, our employees are not just beneficiaries of programs to serve them, but key leaders maximizing the company’s ability to serve.
 Thus, part of our mission became raising the capacity of this community of people.

-Managers are our front line to working and serving our employees.
+Managers are our front line to working with and serving our employees.
 They are our community leaders, but to do this well, they need to feel empowered, equipped to listen and ready to learn.
 Fundamental training for managers include: Servant Leadership skills, Trauma-informed skill-building, non-toxic charity strategies and more.
-Moreover, every year well over 100 Broetje employees attend regular English as a Second Language classes where they are paid for their time in class.

-Whether planning company events, helping coordinate our Matching Fund, directing donations, or providing oversight to the company clinic, these are just a few of the many ways for employees to step outside of their normal work and become part of a team leading important company efforts.
+Whether planning company events, helping coordinate our Employee Matching Fund, or providing oversight to the company clinic, these are just a few of the many ways employees step outside of their normal work and become part of a team leading important company efforts.

 To ensure that we are living into our business-as-ministry philosophy, how we treat our employee, improve their welfare and equip them to serve are critically important.
 To this end, Broetje Orchards has developed programs and benefits seeking to meet our employee’s needs with the end-goal of engaging them in our purpose-driven mission.
 Some of these are: